CraftTweaker/CraftTweaker-Documentation/docs/Mods/Modtweaker/Inspirations/Handlers/Cauldron.md

 ## Fluids

-Inspirations features two types of recipes using fluids: ones to transform an item using a fluid and ones to transform a fluid using an item.
+Inspirations features three types of recipes using fluids: ones to transform an item using a fluid, ones to transform a fluid using an item, and ones to add fill with a fluid using an item.
 While all the handlers take on a fluid stack, only the fluid type will affect the recipe.
 Inspirations cauldrons use the vanilla system of three bottles in a cauldron so amounts are handled in another parameter.

 ### Fluid adding